 - Using a vegetable peeler, gently shave thin slices of the cheese from the narrow side of the block.
 Make about 12 strips and break them into bite sized pieces.

-- Process the remaining cheese with a box grater.
-Be sure to use the tiny teardrop holes, not the large ones.
-You need 2 tablespoons for the dressing and the rest can be passed at the table.
+- Process a little more cheese with a box grater using the tiny teardrop holes, not the large ones.
+You need 2 tablespoons for the dressing.

 FOR THE DRESSING

-- Drop anchovies, salt and garlic in your food processor and pulse on low for a few seconds until garlic is finely minced.
-Scrape down sides of the bowl with a rubber spatula.
+- Drop anchovies, salt, and garlic into a food processor.
+Pulse on low for a few seconds until the garlic is finely minced.
+Scrape down the sides with a rubber spatula.

-- Add eggs, lemon juice, and mustard.
+- Add egg yolks, lemon juice, Dijon mustard, and Worcestershire sauce.
 Pulse until combined.
-Scrape down sides of bowl with rubber spatula.

-- Replace cover and with machine running on low, slowly add the olive oil through the feeding tube on the top of the food processor until it is emulsified.
+- Scrape down the sides again.
+With the machine running on low, slowly add in the olive oil through the feeding tube.
+Continue processing until the mixture is emulsified.

-- Mix 2 tablespoons finely grated parmesan cheese into the dressing.
-Add a little freshly ground black pepper to taste.
+- Mix in 2 tablespoons of finely grated Parmesan cheese and add a few grinds of freshly ground black pepper.

 FOR THE SALAD